-Millions of American’s have been relying on unemployment benefits over the last year as their primary source of income following COVID related job losses.
+Millions of American’s have been relying on unemployment benefits over the last year due to COVID and recession related job-losses.
 This has also meant a growing number of jobless or underemployed folks on unemployment have or are about to reach the end of their benefit year.

-With the combination of regular state funded unemployment and enhanced unemployment benefits under the PUA and PEUC programs to consider it has been confusing for many claimants in terms of what actions they need to take to ensure no lapse in benefits.
 On top of this benefit year end rules vary across states, which makes it even more challenging to figure out what to do next.
 To help you navigate this, here are some general guidelines and FAQS.
-I also strongly recommend you check state specific resource pages for more information.
+I also recommend you check state specific resource pages for more information.

 What is Benefit Year End (BYE)?

-The BYE represents the claimant’s original filing date and not when they may have gotten extension.
-So for example if John Doe filed for benefits first in March 2020, but then moved to PEUC and had 49 more weeks available to them, their BYE date is still in March 2021 (regardless of the latest extension to Sept.
-4, 2021).
+The BYE represents the claimant’s original filing date and not when they may have gotten any approved extensions that may be available during periods of high unemployment.
+So for example if John Doe filed for benefits first in March 2021, but then moved to state extended benefits and had 6 more weeks available to them, their BYE date is still in March 2022 (regardless of the extension)

 State Unemployment Agencies and Labor Departments Sending Notices